Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 `macroi` in line (9) illustrates that we can use #insert (see § 26.4) inside a macro: it takes a code argument and inserts it 3 times in the main code.

 ### 26.5.2 Using a macro with #insert to unroll a for loop
+Sometimes you might want to unroll loops to optimize a program's execution speed so that the program does less branching.
+Loops can be unrolled through a mixture of #insert directives and macros.
+In the example below, we unroll a basic for loop that counts from 0 to 10.

 See *26.14_insert_for_loop.jai*:
 ```c++
 #import "Basic";